 - Do short periods of light yard work

-By 6 weeks, your doctor may allow you to do more activities, such as heavier housework and exercise, but be careful.
+By 6 weeks, your provider may allow you to do more activities, such as heavier housework and exercise, but be careful.

 - Try not to lift or carry anything that is heavy, such as a vacuum cleaner or pail of water.

 - If any activities cause chest pain, shortness of breath, or any of the symptoms you had before or during your heart attack, stop doing them right away.
-Tell your health care provider.
+Tell your provider.

 When to Call the Doctor